 How do I sign up to participate in a research study?

-Use the handout above to log into https://txstatecj.sona-systems.com.
+Use the handout above to log into TXST Criminal Justice SONA website.

 -

-How do I check to see if I have received credit for participation or submission of a journal article summary?
+How do I check to see if I have received credit for participation or submission of a journal article annotation and reflection?

-Use the handout above to log into https://txstatecj.sona-systems.com.
+Use the handout above to log into the TXST Criminal Justice SONA website.

 -